-The first assumption I would like to challenge is the idea that "privacy" is the only concern for consumers in digital markets.
+The first question I would like to pose is why do we focus so much on privacy as the primary concern for consumers in data-driven digital markets?
 Of course, privacy is critically important-I share the view that it is a fundamental right.
 But it is not the only important concept either as a matter of law or as a matter of values when it comes to the data economy.
-I worry that, when we focus exclusively or even primarily on "privacy," we can-either intentionally or unintentionally-exclude from our gaze other critical issues people face in digital markets.
+I worry that, when we focus exclusively or even primarily on "privacy," we can exclude from our gaze other critical issues people face in digital markets.